bvetsa/AgentForge/README.md

 Reviewer Agent
 ```

 This workflow does not modify files.
-It inspects project context, then produces planning and review artifacts.
+It inspects project context, then produces planning, review, and patch proposal artifacts for human review.

 ## Smoke Tests